 There are three temples along the route and the first (Ram temple) lies to your right just after the town ends.
 You will be treated to a hot spring at Yamunotri.

-Depending on how fast you walk and how busy the temple at Yamunotri was, it can take 4 to 5 (or even) hours to complete the Yamunotri trek.
+Depending on how fast you walk and how busy the temple at Yamunotri is, it can take 4 to 5 (or even) hours to complete the Yamunotri trek.
 Relax at Janki Chatti.

 Day 3: Yamunotri to Gangotri